YourRoots Logo

 Children(s): Marianne Haynes

-Maria Giovaninna May was born in 1922 in Syracuse (Onondaga County), NY, the child of Armando E. Buonvecchio and Mariannina Salvatore.
-Maria Giovaninna May later married Robert James May, and together they raised children including Marianne Haynes.
-In 2017, Maria Giovaninna May passed away in Syracuse, Onondaga County, New York, United States of America.
+In 1922, Maria Giovaninna May entered the world in Syracuse (Onondaga County), NY, born to Armando E. Buonvecchio and Mariannina Salvatore.
+In 1925, Maria Giovaninna May resided in Syracuse Ward 09, Onondaga.
+Maria Giovaninna May married Robert James May, and had children including Marianne Haynes.
+Maria Giovaninna May passed away in 2017 in Syracuse, Onondaga County, New York, United States of America.

 Find more search results for Maria May